pulumi/docs/pulumi-hugo/themes/default/content/blog/dynamic-providers/index.md

 Run a command-line tool when a dependent resource is created.
 Copy files to a VM once the VM is created.
-Call REST APIs in each lifecycle hook (CRUD) to adopt an external resource under the cloud resource model.
+Call REST APIs in each life-cycle hook (CRUD) to adopt an external resource under the cloud resource model.

 ### Examples